-Contact our office at contact@cluteInstitute.com for a Letter of Invitation.
+Please register for the conference you are interested in attending.
+Once we receive your registration, we will issue a Letter of Invitation.
 Please wait until after you have been granted your travel visa before paying the registration fee or making airfare/hotel accommodations.

 Professionals seeking Continuing Professional Education Credit should contact the conference chair or indicate on the Registration Form that they must receive CPE credit for attending the conference.
 Necessary paperwork is required and will be available at the conference registration desk.

 Faculty may organize their own session, invite participants, and serve as the session chair.
-Please contact us at staff@cluteInstitute.com to make arrangements.
+Please contact our office to make arrangements.

 Authors often elect to publish only the abstract of their presentation in the conference proceedings.
 This effectively gives the author until the conference to complete the paper.
 This also means that the author is free to submit the paper to another journal without copyright consequences because the paper has never been published elsewhere since only the abstract was published in the proceedings.
 The Clute Institute does not copyright the proceedings, which means that authors are still free to do as they see fit with the paper.
 Consequently, authors can claim academic credit for a conference presentation, a refereed conference proceedings publication, and possibly a journal publication (from one of our journals or a different journal) from one piece of research.

 Authors are free to publish their presentation elsewhere without permission from the Clute Institute because authors retain copyright ownership of their presentation.
 However, as a condition of participation in a Clute Institute conference, authors must give the Clute Institute permission to publish their presentations in hardcopy, online, or elsewhere and impose fees where necessary.